chrisbao/MSFin/README.md

 **Deploying and running this sample requires**:

-1. An Azure subscription with permissions to register a new application, and deploy the web app.
+1. An Azure subscription with permissions to register a new application, and deploy the Web App.
-2. You have O365 account and you could contact your admin to consent the permission to access it.
+2. You have an O365 account and you could contact your admin to consent the permission to access it.
 3. Visual Studio 2015 (any edition), [Visual Studio 2015 Community](https://go.microsoft.com/fwlink/?LinkId=691978&clcid=0x409) is available for free and ensure Latest Microsoft Office Developer Tools for Visual Studio 2015 is installed.
 4. Make sure you have [Outlook 2016](https://products.office.com/en-US/outlook/email-and-calendar-software-microsoft-outlook) installed.
 5. Familiarity with C#, .NET Web applications, JavaScript programming.

-## Register the application in Azure Active Directory for MVC web app
+## Register the application in Azure Active Directory for MVC Web App

-1. Login the Azure AD using the O365 account. ([`https://manage.windowsazure.com`](https://manage.windowsazure.com))
+1. Login the Azure AD using your O365 account. ([`https://manage.windowsazure.com`](https://manage.windowsazure.com))

 2. Click *Active Directory* on the left navigation